Recipe for South Philly Ground Pork Burgers

 Looking for a recipe that’ll have your BBQ guests saying “Bada Bing!
 That IS a tasty burger?!”
 Look no further than these South Philly Pork Burgers with garlic spinach and Pepperoncini mayo.

-The be-all, end-all Philly sandwich, as a delicious burger
+The be-all, end-all South Philly style pork sandwich, as delicious groundpork burgers

 Inspired by the classic, quintessential Philly sandwich (yeah, I said it), and my own crockpot version (South Philly Style Slow Cooker Italian Shredded Pork), these South Philly Pork Burgers bring a little Italian flair, and A LOT of Philly flavor to any cookout.